eventodb-hq/eventodb/@meta/@pm/issues/issue003-pebble-kv/ISSUE003-implement-KV-backend-with-pebble.md

 ## Overview

-Implement a Pebble-based key-value store backend for MessageDB to enable high-performance event sourcing with physical namespace isolation.
+Implement a Pebble-based key-value store backend for EventoDB to enable high-performance event sourcing with physical namespace isolation.
 This implementation will complement the existing SQL backends (SQLite/Postgres) and provide better performance for write-heavy workloads.

 **Related Documents**:
 - `docs/KV_STORE_DESIGN.md` - Detailed design specification